-Sambar, is a South Indian spicy and tangy stew made with lentil/split yellow pigeon peas, vegetables, spices, herbs.
-Vegetable Sambar is a delicious combo of dal and vegetables that is filled with nutrients.
+Sambar, is a South Indian spicy and tangy stew made with lentil/split yellow pigeon peas, vegetables, spices, and herbs.
+Vegetable Sambar is a delicious combo of dal and vegetables that are filled with nutrients.

 Being a South Indian, I have been having sambar since childhood.
 I guess, by now, sambar runs in my blood too.
 LoL!

 Because of the South Indian restaurants/tiffin centers around the globe, sambar is popular among many.
 But, if you are new to South Indian cuisine and unaware of sambar.

 Sambar is a South Indian stew made with lentils/split yellow pigeon peas, vegetables, tamarind, herbs, spices, and a special spice powder called sambar powder.